 - Long, unconventional hours.
 In order to meet deadlines, long haul drivers may be required to drive up to 13 hours/day (in Ontario).
 Driving overnight is often preferable since there is less traffic.

 - Health issues.
-Some drivers may develop health issues, particularly back problems, from sitting for long periods of time and/or loading and unloading cargo.
+Some drivers may develop health issues, which may be related, for example, too obesity, smoking, low physical activity, high blood pressure, diabetes, sun exposure, and back problems (from sitting for long periods of time and/or loading and unloading cargo.)
+See also, the CDC website.

 - Independence and freedom.
 Many drivers have more independence than a typical job offers.
 They work under little supervision, can often set their own hours of work, and, in the case of long haul drivers, may be able to choose how long to stay out on the road.